 After being destroyed and then rebuilt by the Assyrians, Babylon again became the seat of the Neo-Babylonian Empire from 608 to 539 BC.
 The neo-Babylonian empire was founded by Chaldeans from the south east corner of Mesopotamia, and the last king was an Assyrian from Northern Mesopotamia.
 After the fall of Babylon it came under the rules of the Achaemenid, Seleucid, Parthian, Roman and Sassanid empires.

 - 3150 BC -2613 BC EARLY DYNASTIC PERIODÂ

 - 2686 BC – 2181 BC EGYPT (OLD KINGDOM)

 - 2181 BC – 2040 BC FIRST INTERMEDIATE PERIOD

 - 2040 BC – 1782 BC MIDDLE KINGDOM

 - 1782 BC – 1570 BC SECOND INTERMEDIATE PERIOD

 - 1570 BC – 1069 BC EGYPTIAN NEW KINGDOM (EMPIRE)

 The ancient Egyptian culture and society was one of history’s most long lived.
-From its inception in the Early Dynastic period, through the old Kingdom, around 2600 BC it lasted for about 3000 years, longer if the fall of the Ptolmaic Empire is not seen as the end of ancient Egypt.
-The exact duration of the different periods are still matters of debate by scholars and Egyptians do not recognise, for example, any differentiation between the Old Kingdom and the First Intermediate period.
+From its inception in the Early Dynastic period, through the old Kingdom, around 2600 BC, it lasted for about 3000 years, longer if the fall of the Ptolmaic Empire is not seen as the end of ancient Egypt.
+The exact duration of the different periods are still matters of debate by scholars.
+Egyptians do not recognise, for example, any differentiation between the Old Kingdom and the First Intermediate period.

 The pyramids themselves relay scant information on their builders, but the mortuary temples built nearby and the stelae which accompanied them provide king’s names and other important information.